kelvininc/ui-components/packages/react-ui-components/README.md

 ```

+> **_NOTE:_**  If you are using `pnpm` as package manager in your project it's necessary to configure the postinstall script into package.json.
+Add `"postinstall": "CUSTOM_INST=true node ./node_modules/@kelvininc/react-ui-components/.scripts/copy-icons.js"`.
+This will grant that svg symbols are copied to public directory.

 ## Relative paths

 By default the `KvIcon` and `KvIllustration` components will expect the `svg-symbols.svg` file to be served at the server root.
 This could not be your use-case if you're application is being served on a relative path, e.g, `https://dashboard.com/clients/home`.
 In this case you will need to tell the library the base path to your assets url, which you can achieve by doing the following in your `index.js` or `index.tsx`.